xkgg/Multiverse-Core_Zeta/README.md

 [![License](https://img.shields.io/github/license/Multiverse/Multiverse-Core?color=blue)](LICENSE.md)

+# About This Fork

+[Multiverse-Core Zeta](https://github.com/RenYuan-MC/Multiverse-Core-Zeta) is an implementation of a folia-compatible Multiverse-Core fork based on [ZetaUtils](https://github.com/MikuMC/ZetaUtils).
+This fork is in the experimental stage, and there are still a lot of unresolved issues.
+Do not use in a production environment.
+So far, world loading and importing are available, safe spawn location and safe teleportation are disabled.

 # About

 [Multiverse](https://dev.bukkit.org/projects/multiverse-core) was created at the dawn of Bukkit multiworld support.
 It has since then grown into a **complete world management solution!** Multiverse provides the easiest to use world management solution for your Minecraft server, big or small, and with great addons like [Portals](https://dev.bukkit.org/projects/multiverse-portals) and [NetherPortals](https://dev.bukkit.org/projects/multiverse-netherportals/), what's not to love!